How to Choose the Best Hair Loss Treatments and Medications

 From shampoos and serums containing biotin, saw palmetto, and niacin, to essential oils like rosemary and peppermint, and even products with caffeine and copper—there’s no shortage of choices.
 And generally, there’s no harm in trying them.

-Look for products without too many harsh ingredients, like alcohol and sulfates or sulfides.
+Look for products without too many harsh ingredients, such as alcohol, sulfates, or sulfides.
 These can irritate your scalp.
 If you’re going to use rosemary, peppermint, or tea tree extracts, spend the extra money for full-strength versions; you can dilute them at home with olive oil one treatment at a time.
 And beware of false claims and outright scams.
 If you see a product boasting remarkable results on its packaging, do a little research first before you buy.
 The FDA doesn’t regulate many OTC hair loss treatments.
 Some companies bet on you making an impulse purchase based on emotion rather than fact.
 And be wary of buying hair loss products on social media.
 This is a common phishing tactic.
 If you see an ad on Facebook, Instagram, TikTok, or X, search the company or product name separately and go directly to their website instead.

 How we test hair loss medications